neulab/newlang-tech/speech-synthesis/README.md

 Specifically, we are going to build a grapheme based synthesizer as it is easier when you have limited resources.
 For detailed explanation, see the Festvox tutorial on [Grapheme-based synthesizer](http://festvox.org/bsv/c3485.html).
 ### 3.1 Prepare your data
-If you followed step two above, you have your script file with utterances and corresponding wav files.
+If you followed step two above, you have your script file with textual utterances and corresponding recorded wav files.
 #### a) Align your utterances and wav files
 The first step is to make sure that your wav files are aligned with your script.
 Your script should be in the following format:
 > ( new_0001 "text in your language ..." )
 >
 >( new_0002 "more text in your language ..." )
-* Start each sentence with a ( and end with a ) leaving spaces between the brackets and text following/before
+* Start each sentence with a `(` and end with a `)` leaving spaces between the brackets and text following/before.
-* Replace `new` with anything you want, eg your language code or domain, leaving no spaces in between
+* Replace `new` with anything you want, eg your language code or domain, leaving no spaces in between.
-* The utterance should be in quotation marks
+* The utterance should be in quotation marks.
-* Precede other quotation marks with a  backslash(/)
+* Precede other quotation marks with a backslash (\\).

 Proceed to rename your wav files with the corresponding name.
-Eg, the first audio will be `FILEID_0001.wav`
+Eg, the first audio will be `new_0001.wav`
 #### b) Numbers and symbols
 If your script contains digits 0-9 and symbols like $, %, replace them with their word equivalent.
 > She gave me $200. - She gave me two hundred dollars.
 >
 > My battery level is at 50%. - My battery level is at fifty percent

-If you followed the [Selecting Good Prompts](selecting-prompts.md) tutorial you probably won't have these issues.
+If you followed the [Selecting Good Prompts](selecting-prompts.md) guide you probably won't have these issues.
 #### c) Acronyms
 You might have  acronyms like *USA* in your utterances.
 You might want to change the text to how it is pronounced in your language.
 For example in my language I would change:
-> She travelled to USA -- She travelled to yu es e"
+> She travelled to USA -- She travelled to YU ES E"
 #### d) Quotation marks
 Quotation marks may appear in your direct speech sentences eg
 > ( eng_003 "She said, "Make sure you escape quotation marks!"" )